-- Its decisions should bind and, if challenged, should be subject to a balanced appeals process.
+- The regulator’s decisions bind and, if challenged, are subject to a balanced appeals process.

-- All decisions that affect NSW consumers should be underpinned by strong consumer engagement, and trade-offs should reflect consumer preferences.
+- All decisions which affect NSW consumers are underpinned by strong consumer engagement, and trade-offs should reflect consumer preferences.

-- Cost of new investment in networks should be recovered on a beneficiary-pays basis.
-Assistance
+- Cost of new investment in networks is recovered on a beneficiary-pays basis.

-NSW consumers are entitled to rebate and payment assistance measures that help ensure continued, affordable, equitable access to energy and water services, avoiding disconnection and debt accumulation.
+NSW consumers are entitled to rebates and payment assistance that help ensure continued, affordable, equitable access to energy and water services, avoiding disconnection and debt accumulation.

 - No-one loses access to their essential services because they are unable to pay.